cronvel/terminal-kit/doc/high-level.md

 	  if multiple candidate are possible, it should return an array of string), if **the function accepts 2 arguments** (checked using *function*.length), then **the auto-completer will be asynchronous**!
-	  Also note that if it is an array or the result of the function is an array, and if that array has a special property `prefix` (a string), then this prefix will be prepended to the output of the auto complete menu.
+	  Also note that if it is an array or the result of the function is an array, and if that array has a special property `prefix` (a string), then this prefix will be prepended to the output of the auto complete menu, and if it has the special property `postfix` (still a string), this will be appended to the output of the auto complete menu.
 	* autoCompleteMenu `boolean` or `Object` of options, used in conjunction with the 'autoComplete' options, if *truthy* any auto-complete attempt having many completion candidates will display a menu to let the user choose between each possibilities.
 If an object is given, it should contain options for the [.singleLineMenu()](#ref.singleLineMenu)